example42/example42.github.io/_drafts/2018-07-16-prevent_facter_fork_bombs.md

 Don't access remote systems from facter.
 Either the remote system can not deal well with the amount of requests or single nodes can not access the remote system.

-Each external (executable) fact must use local resources only.
+Each external (executable) fact should use local resources only.

 Happy hacking,
 Martin Alfke